Developer Onboarding Tips

 - What is the workflow and who is responsible for each step?

 - Who is responsible for testing and QA?

 - Where does developer tracks work time?
 Where to track idle time?

-- To whom does developer turn to when having deployment issues?
+- To whom does developer turn when having deployment issues?

 - Are there any daily or weekly meetings?
 When?

-At AGILEDROP we also include Resource manager on this call as we like to learn about specific procedures a company has and record it.
+At Agiledrop we also include our Resource manager on this call as we like to learn about specific procedures a company has and record them.
 If some of the processes are not defined we raise that and try to propose a solution that we know works best.

 Create user accounts for software tools